Blog

 For feeding this means that we can eliminate milk/formula altogether between certain hours or we can gradually wean the amount taken in during these hours.
 For nursing moms, gradual weaning is essential…it’s more gentle for baby and also gives mom’s body time to adjust.
 When it comes to the pacifier we can “cold turkey” it or gradually remove the pacifier after less and less time per pacifier “session”.
 For sleep training, it’s typically recommended to remover pacifier when baby stops sucking for a few moments, repeating this removal over and over until the pacifier is eventually not needed.

-Whether baby room shares, sleeps in a crib, uses a pacifier or does any number of sleep behaviors, there are a LOT of right answers to what works to make a happy and peaceful family.
+Whether baby room shares with you, sleeps in a crib, uses a pacifier or does any number of other sleep behaviors, there are a LOT of right answers.
+As long as baby is safe, it’s always okay to do what works to make a happy and peaceful family.

 Why Your Baby Wakes Overnight